eriktorsner/integrity-checker/readme.txt

 The API keys can be shared between different WordPress installations and between Integrity Checker and the wp-cli tool so if you're hosting 10-20 WordPress installations on a few different server, you'll only need to get one premium subscription.
 If you're a hosting provider looking to analyze all your clients installations, we suggest you contact us.

+= Can I help? =

+Absolutely!
+Integrity Checker is open source and pull requests are welcome.
+We use github for our ongoing development efforts.
+Have a look at https://github.com/eriktorsner/integrity-checker

 == Screenshots ==